AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/microsoft-365-calendar-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Microsoft Office 365 Calendar
-description: In an Adobe Workfront Fusion scenario, you can automate workflows that use Microsoft Office 365 Calendar, as well as connect it to multiple third-party applications and services.
+description: In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use Microsoft Office 365 Calendar, as well as connect it to multiple third-party applications and services.
 author: Becky
 feature: Workfront Fusion
 exl-id: 814c285e-c106-458a-a0b1-760677634f4f
 ---
 # Microsoft Office 365 Calendar

-In an Adobe Workfront Fusion scenario, you can automate workflows that use Microsoft Office 365 Calendar, as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use Microsoft Office 365 Calendar, as well as connect it to multiple third-party applications and services.

-In order to use Office 365 Calendar with Adobe Workfront Fusion, it is necessary to have an Office 365 Excel account.
+In order to use Office 365 Calendar with [!DNL Adobe Workfront Fusion], it is necessary to have an Office 365 Excel account.
 You can create one at [www.office.com](http://www.office.com/).

 For instructions about connecting your Office 365 account to Workfront Fusion, see [Create a connection to Adobe Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)

-After you grant consent, you are redirected back to the Workfront Fusion administration page where you can continue creating your scenario.
+After you grant consent, you are redirected back to the [!UICONTROL Workfront Fusion administration] page where you can continue creating your scenario.

 ## Access requirements